-After the Selection of Site, it is advisable to apply Vastu principles to the design of the building.
+After the Selection of Site, it is advisable to apply Vastu principles and tips to the design of the building.
 This will ensure a proportionate, aesthetic and beautiful building with the right measurements.
 The Vastu principle ‘Aayadi – dimensions’ prescribes six formulae to work out the right dimensions (length, breadth and height) of a building.

 WHAT DOES THE VASTU SHASTRA PRINCIPLE, AAYADI MEAN?